 The cost of the eye lift surgery varies from patient to patient, and depends on Dr. Prasad’s evaluation of your needs.
 It’s important that you have a proper evaluation to determine if you are a candidate.
 The cost of surgery is based on surgeon’s fee, anesthesia, and facility costs.
 Safety and comfort are very important for the success of your procedure.

 Dr. Prasad takes great pride in his unique approach to anesthesia and patient care which helps his patients recover faster and enjoy the benefits of his artistry.
-Dr. Prasad’s offices have Joint Commission (same organization that accredits hospitals and surgery centers) accredited operating facilities in Manhattan, New York City and Garden City, Long Island.
+Dr. Prasad’s offices have state-of-the-art surgical facilities in Manhattan, New York City and Garden City, Long Island.

 When the eyes look tired or dominate your facial appearance in a negative way, this is the time to consider eyelid surgery.
 Since many of these traits are hereditary, Dr. Prasad has patients for whom he’s operated on three generations within the same family.
 He routinely performs these procedures for patients as young as 20s, all the way up to their 80s and beyond.
 Dr. Prasad makes an assessment of the patient’s health and physical age to determine if they are able to undergo eyelid surgery.

 Most people go back to work within 1 week from the eye lift.
 Dr. Prasad will discuss with you the details of your specific procedure and how it impacts the type of work you do.
-He has developed Quick Recovery methods such as the exclusive use of local anesthesia with LITE® IV sedation to help his patients get back to work and other activities as soon as possible.
+He has developed Quick Recovery methods such as the exclusive use of local anesthesia with LITE® IV sedation to help his patients recover as soon as possible.